Abderrahmane Meziane: The first foreign experiment

 On June 13, 2019, Meziane signed his first foreign contract for four seasons with the Emiratis of Al Ain. and his first match was in the UAE League Cup against Shabab Al Ahli which ended in a 2–2 draw. after which Meziane suffered a knee injury that kept him out for more than a month.
 On December 15, Meziane scored his first goal against Ajman in 4–1 victory.
-On January 18, 2020, Meziane signed three and a half seasons in Espérance de Tunis for a million and a half dollars. and the first match was in the Ligue 1 against CS Hammam-Lif, after a stop for five months due to the COVID-19 pandemic in Tunisia football competitions are back again, On August 22, 2020, Meziane scored his first goal against Stade Tunisien to end the season with two titles the Ligue Professionnelle 1 and the Super Cup.
+On January 18, 2020, Meziane signed for three and a half seasons in Espérance de Tunis for a million and a half dollars. and the first match was in the Ligue 1 against CS Hammam-Lif, after a stop for five months due to the COVID-19 pandemic in Tunisia football competitions are back again, On August 22, 2020, Meziane scored his first goal against Stade Tunisien to end the season with two titles the Ligue Professionnelle 1 and the Super Cup.
 In the second season it was expected that Meziane would have exploded all his capabilities, but due to injuries and the coach's lack of confidence in him, Espérance de Tunis administration decided to offer him for sale, but no club submitted to contract with him and at the end of the season Meziane was officially dismissed.

-USM Alger back again
+CR Belouizdad

-On August 21, 2021, Meziane signed a two-year contract with USM Alger and after great negotiations about the salary, they agreed for 260 million per month.
+In August 2023, he joined CR Belouizdad.

 International career

 In 2015, Meziane was part of the Algeria under-23 national team at the 2015 U-23 Africa Cup of Nations in Senegal. where he participated in all matches and lead the National team to the Football at the 2016 Summer Olympics for the first time in 36 years, Meziane was named in the squad for the 2016 Summer Olympics.
 In the first match against Honduras, he took part as a substitute for Mohamed Benkablia, and in the following matches against Argentina he participated as a substitute again, and this time in the place of Zakaria Haddouche, in the last game against Portugal and after the national team was eliminated, Meziane participated in the entire 90 minutes. in 2017 Meziane calls for the first time for the Algeria A' national team in the 2018 CHAN qualification against Libya.
+On January 2, 2023, Meziane was selected for the 28-man squad to participate in the 2022 African Nations Championship.
+Where did Meziane play five matches, all of which participated in as a starter and reached the final, where they lost the title against Senegal.